HL7/fhir-shorthand/input/pagecontent/sushi.md

 #### Configuration File

+Certain additional information, above and beyond what is found in `.fsh` files, is needed to produce an IG.

-The IG Publisher relies on several configuration files, including **ig.ini**, **package-list.json**, **menu.xml**, and an ImplementationGuide resource.
+The HL7 FHIR IG Publisher relies on several configuration files, including **ig.ini**, **package-list.json**, **menu.xml**, and an instance of the ImplementationGuide resource.
 Splitting information among multiple files and managing different formats makes IG configuration difficult to manage.
+There is also some duplication of information between these files.

 SUSHI offers a single configuration file, in consistent format, with no duplication of information.
-For ease of use, this file is written using YAML.
+This file is written using [YAML](https://yaml.org/).

 Here is a simple example of a config.yaml file: